Where do I go to obtain KIA warranty and service?

 The use of LPG on an engine not specifically designed for use with this type of fuel may lead to excessive wear, drivability concerns and engine management issues.

-Can I use fuel-containing ethanol in my vehicle?
+Can I use fuel containing ethanol in my vehicle?

-Discontinue using petrol blended with Ethanol if any kind of drivability problem occurs.
+KIA recommends that you discontinue using petrol blended with Ethanol if any kind of drivability problem occurs.

 What about fuel containing methanol?

-NEVER use fuel-containing METHANOL, as damage to the fuel system and engine will result.
+NEVER use fuel containing METHANOL, as damage to the fuel system and engine will result.

 Can I use bio-diesel in my vehicle?

-All Kia diesel engine vehicles must use fuel conforming to the European Standard EN590 (or comparable equivalent).
+All KIA diesel vehicles must use fuel conforming to the European Standard EN590 (or comparable equivalent).
 For CRDi vehicles, Bio-diesel fuel may be used up to a 5% limit (B5), providing the bio-diesel component meets the EN14214 standard (or equivalent) AND the blended diesel/bio-diesel fuel meets the EN590 standard.
 Use of fuels which do not meet these standards (EN590, EN14214 or their equivalents) may cause driveability issues, and may lead to increased wear and/or damage to fuel system and engine components.

-Kia warranty will not cover failures or faults due to vehicle operation on fuels with a bio-diesel content greater than 5% (B5) or from the use of fuels which do not meet the required standards.
+KIA warranty will not cover failures or faults due to vehicle operation on fuels with a bio-diesel content greater than 5% (B5) or from the use of fuels which do not meet the required standards.